rymdkraftverk/level1/docs/api/add.md

 - It can have a custom z-index order.
 - Text objects are prepared for rescaling.

+`l1.add` will add a new property called `l1` on the display object.

 ## Arguments

 `displayObject` (PIXI.DisplayObject): Any object that inherits from PIXI.DisplayObject, such as PIXI.Sprite